-(A Component Unit of the County of Sacramento, California) Statement of Revenues, Expenditures, and Changes in Fund Balances - Governmental Funds (Continued) For the Year Ended June 30, 2021
+(A Component Unit of the County of Sacramento, California) Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances to the Statement of Activities For the Year Ended June 30, 2022

-Bond premiums in governmental funds are recognized in the period issued.
+Changes in fund balances - total governmental funds \$ (152,155) Amounts reported in the statement of activities are different because: Tobacco settlement revenues are not considered "available" revenues, they are reported as deferred inflows of resources in the governmental funds.
+Unavailable revenues increased by this amount during the year.
+646,374 The repayment of the principal of long-term debt consumes the current financial resources of governmental funds, however, this transaction has no effect on net position.
+10,655,000 Bond premiums in governmental funds are recognized in the period issued.
 In the statement of activities bond premiums are amortized on a straight-line basis over the life of the related debt.

-Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.

-Change in accrued interest \$ 385,654

-Change in accreted interest (3,379,041)

-Amortization of deferred amount on refunding (494,319)
+833,251 Some expenses reported in the statement of activities do not require the use of current financial resources, and therefore are not reported as expenditures in governmental funds.
+Change in accrued interest \$ 31,079 Change in accreted interest \$ (2,728,564 Amortization of deferred amount on refunding \$ (582,267 Amortization of tobacco settlement rights \$ (8,774,833) 4) 7) (12,054,585)

-Amortization of bond discount (77,671)

-Amortization of tobacco settlement rights (8,676,185) (12,241,562 )